James Callaghan: Junior minister

 In October 1947, at the age of 35, Callaghan got his first junior ministerial job, when he was appointed Parliamentary Secretary to the Ministry of Transport under Alfred Barnes.
-Callaghan was given responsibility for improving road safety, and most notably he persuaded the government to introduce zebra crossings, and to extend the use of cat's eyes on trunk roads.
-Callaghan did not oppose the government's use of emergency powers to break dockers' strikes in both 1948 and 1949, however, he sympathised with the feelings of ordinary dockers and wrote to Attlee to protest over how the Dock Labour Scheme was operated.
+Callaghan was given responsibility for improving road safety; in this role he persuaded the government to introduce zebra crossings, and to extend the use of cat's eyes on trunk roads.
+Callaghan did not oppose the government's use of emergency powers to break dockers' strikes in both 1948 and 1949; however, he sympathised with the feelings of ordinary dockers, and wrote to Attlee to protest over how the Dock Labour Scheme was operated.

 In February 1950 he was appointed as Parliamentary and Financial Secretary to the Admiralty.
 He was a delegate to the Council of Europe, where he supported plans for economic co-operation but resisted plans for a European army.
 When the Korean War broke out in 1950, Callaghan was given responsibility for deciding how the money allocated to the Royal Navy for rearmament was spent.

 In opposition, 1951–1964

-After Labour lost power in the 1951 general election, Callaghan, who was popular with Labour MPs, was elected to the Shadow Cabinet, and he would serve on the party's front bench for the next 29 years, either in opposition or in government.
+After Labour lost power in the 1951 general election, Callaghan, who was popular with Labour MPs, was elected to the Shadow Cabinet; he would serve on the party's front bench for the next 29 years, either in opposition or in government.
 He was now associated with the Gaitskellite wing of the party on the Labour right, although he avoided joining any faction.
 He served as the Labour spokesman on Transport (1951–53); Fuel and Power (1953–55); Colonial Affairs (1956–61) and Shadow Chancellor (1961–64).
 He ran unsuccessfully for the Deputy Leadership of the party in 1960.
 When Hugh Gaitskell died in January 1963, Callaghan ran to succeed him, but came third in the leadership contest, which was won by Harold Wilson.